Texas bill would require DNA testing before death-penalty trials

-AUSTIN, Texas A law proposed in Texas would require all biological evidence collected in cases in which the state is seeking the death penalty to undergo DNA testing before trial, a change intended to reduce the risk of an innocent person being put to death.
+AUSTIN, Texas A law proposed in Texas would require all people accused of crimes that carry the death penalty to undergo DNA testing before they stand trial, a change intended to reduce the risk of an innocent person being put to death.

 "This law is a safeguard to help ensure no innocent person will be executed in Texas," said Attorney General Greg Abbott, who announced his support for the proposal at a press conference on Tuesday.